vwt-digital/dat-eut/README.md

 Make sure you are using connexxion version 2.2.0 or higher when using the ignore.

 ## Requirements
-For this test to work, the application to be tested needs to use [FLASH Auditlog](https://github.com/vwt-digital/flask-auditlog)
+For this test to work, the application to be tested needs to use [FLASK Auditlog](https://github.com/vwt-digital/flask-auditlog) & have a valid e2e test running on develop.
 The security_controller also needs to have the following in ```info_from_oAuth2```:
 ```python
     if result is not None: